Autumn holidays in Munich travel guide

 Swinging steins, twinkling carousels and cavernous tents swinging to oompah-pah bands can mean only one thing in autumn – Oktoberfest.
 Held from late September to early October, the world’s biggest beer festival draws millions of partygoers.
 Dirndl-clad waitresses slam down Mass (litre) glasses of foaming beer and everybody sings, dances and gets merry at Theresienwiese park.
 Watch out for the horse-drawn parade of the tent proprietors and oddities like Germany’s last flea circus.
 Visit during the week for fewer crowds and a more relaxed atmosphere.

 Crisp autumn days call for brisk walks in Munich’s leafy parks.
 Wrap up to stroll in the sprawling, lake-dotted English Garden as the trees turn crimson and gold.
-Autumn colours transform the baroque Nymphenburg Palace Gardens, where you can still picture Bavarian royalty swanning around the woods, landscaped gardens and romantic follies.
+Autumn colors transform the baroque Nymphenburg Palace Gardens, where you can still picture Bavarian royalty swanning around the woods, landscaped gardens and romantic follies.
 Cooler days mean clearer views, so have your camera to snap the snow-capped Bavarian Alps.

 As the days get colder, art lovers flock to Munich’s outstanding Kunstareal museum quarter.
-Spend a morning viewing Picasso’s illustrated books and Warhol pop art in the technicolour Museum Brandhorst, or contemplating Magritte’s surrealist paintings in the Pinakothek der Moderne.
+Spend a morning viewing Picasso’s illustrated books and Warhol pop art in the technicolor Museum Brandhorst, or contemplating Magritte’s surrealist paintings in the Pinakothek der Moderne.
 Impressionism fans find Degas and Monet works in the Neue Pinakothek.
 Rembrandt and Dürer canvases form part of the Old Master collection in the adjacent Alte Pinakothek.
 For late-night culture, book a Munich hotel to catch the Long Night of Museums in October.

 Autumn is a great time to shop in Munich.
 Fashion fiends browse designer boutiques on Maximilianstrasse boulevard and in the glass-and-steel Fünf Höfe courtyards.
 Kit yourself out with the season’s must-have dirndl or lederhosen for Oktoberfest at Loden-Frey department store.
 Foodies refresh at the oyster and champagne bar in Munich’s Dallmayr delicatessen.
 Market stalls loaded with bric-a-brac, merry-go-rounds, puppet shows and food stalls attract shoppers to the Dult on Mariahilfplatz in October.